 Michael Howard: If you go back ten years, few CIOs would say, “Thou shalt buy open source.”
 Open source used to be a bottom-up decision.
 Developers brought in open source for one part of the stack because it was free, built applications around it, and bought service and support for it.
 Open source became a viral mechanism that propagated itself because of its success and functionality.

 Today, everything has changed.
 Open source adoption is at an all-time high and it will continue to grow because of a new “top-down” strategic mandate: CIOs, CEOs, even corporate boards and regulation-heavy industries like banking are pushing for enterprise technology organizations to innovate using open source.

 Second, the very structure of business is changing.
 F3000 companies are trying to be as nimble as possible.
-The major software vendors of the past cannot respond to customer needs quickly so they cannot really develop products for today’s buyer.
-It’s like buying a Hummer: They sell you a really robust set of functions to go all-terrain at a really high price but driving such a gas guzzler is too embarrassing for most customers these days.
+The major software vendors of the past cannot respond to customer needs as quickly as necessary for today’s buyer.
+It’s like buying a Hummer: They sell you a really robust set of functions to go all-terrain at a really high price, but it’s not what people really need and driving such a gas guzzler is too embarrassing for most customers these days.